Marie Darrieussecq

 Her books explore the unspoken and abandoned territories in literature.
 Her work is dense, marked by a constant renewal of genres and registers.
 She is published by the French publisher P.O.L.

-Her first book, Truismes (Pig Tales), published at the age of 27, the metamorphosis of a woman into a sow, was a worldwide success, with a circulation of more than one million copies in France and abroad, translated into forty languages.
+Her first book, Truismes (Pig Tales), published at the age of 27, about the metamorphosis of a woman into a sow, was a worldwide success, with a circulation of more than one million copies in France and abroad, translated into forty languages.

 In 2013, she was awarded the Prix Médicis and the Prix des Prix for her novel Il faut beaucoup aimer les hommes (Men, A Novel of Cinema & Desire).
 In 2019, she held the biannual Writer-in-Residence's Chair at Sciences Po in Paris.

 Biography

 Education

 In 1986, she passed the Baccalauréat in French Literature in Bayonne.
 After a two-year preparatory course (Hypokhâgne and Khâgne) in literature at the Lycée Montaigne in Bordeaux and the Lycée Louis-Le-Grand in Paris, she studied at the École Normale Supérieure de la Rue d'Ulm in Paris from 1990 to 1994, followed by the Sorbonne Nouvelle.
 In 1992, she passed her aggregation in Modern Literature, coming sixth.

 Her doctoral thesis under the direction of Francis Marmande, defended in 1997 at the Université Paris VII, was entitled: "Critical Moments in Contemporary Literature.
 Tragic Irony and Autofiction in the Works of Georges Perec, Michel Leiris, Serge Doubrovsky and Hervé Guibert."